BuddyForms/BuddyForms/readme.txt

 * Fixed for the Submitted form override the slug in other forms when submitted on a page with several forms.
 * Fixed previous entry is overridden by the next one when submitted entries from several forms by-one-by on the same page.
 * Fixed to improve the Disable CSS for description option to disabled all the style-related with description if is enabled.
+* Fixed adding spacing on "form-type" meta-box.
+* Fixed issues in the query that gets the last auto-draft associate with the author and form.
+* Fixed to set full-width button on mobile only
+* Added to hidden fields new name option.
+* Fixed issue related with multi-form per page use case.
+* Add a new filter to catch postmeta before get saved on the form builder page submission.
+* Added a user satisfaction wizard to understand more the user and improve the product.

 = 2.5.22 - 14 Sept 2020 =
 * Fix a code in a wrong position for the BF settings header.